Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 cargo new hello hyphen world

-We'll CD into that project and open it in code by typing code dot
+We'll change directory into that project and open it in code by typing code dot

 As you can see, cargo has created a few files for us